-Since insomnia is also shown to relate to depression and dementia, ground therapy has potential to help with those issues as well.
+Since insomnia is also shown to relate to depression and dementia, grounding therapy has potential to help with those issues as well.

-DRW: There have been measured positive effects of using grounding to enhance the depth and length of sleep, reducing pain, and reducing stress.
+DRW: There have been measured positive effects of using grounding to enhance the depth and length of sleep, reduce pain, and reduce stress.

 One of the first studies on this came out in 2004 and found that grounding improved sleep and reduced cortisol levels, a stress hormone.